TwilioDevEd/developer-fundamentals-notes/file-system/README.md

 - Create a new Folder called `Older Files`
 - Move any downloaded file that you no longer want into `Older Files`
 - Delete files you no longer want

+### From the Terminal: Remove that directory

+- Change directories into `Downloads/Older Files`
+- Remove a file using `rm`